-NHS Clinical Commissioners is the membership organisation of clinical commissioning groups.
+NHS Clinical Commissioners is the membership organisation for clinical commissioning groups.
 Our job is to help you get the best healthcare and health outcomes for your communities and patients.

-We’re giving you a strong, influencing voice from the frontline to the wider NHS, national bodies, government, parliament and the media.
-We’re building new networks where you can share experience and expertise; and providing information, support, tools and resources to help you do your job better.
+We give you a strong, influencing voice from the frontline to the wider NHS, national bodies, government, parliament and the media.
+We have six member networks where you can share experiences.

 Read our infographic which highlights the reality of the NHS funding settlement.